 Using the Color Curves Tool

 The Color Curves tool adjusts the red, green, and blue channels with an adjustable envelope.
 Although this tool can modulate much more than this, in this instance, we will use the Color Curves tool to correct issues with brightness and contrast which offers the impression of a detailed exposure.
-With the Channel set to “RGB”, your curve adjusts black tones in the lower left corner of the graph and white tones in the upper left.
+With the Channel set to “RGB”, your curve adjusts black tones in the lower left corner of the graph and white tones in the upper right.
 Should you move the white endpoint vertically along the y-axis, you will increase the amount of black in your white tones.

 Along the color gradient line, you will see two points connected by a thin line to the black and white endpoints.
 These are the tangents for the color gradient of the black and white (respectively, the low and high) tones.
 As in the image of the Color Curve tool, you should reposition these tangent points to create an S-shape until you find a pleasant-looking mix, in which all objects in your shot are definied, but not too dark or too washed out.
 Regularly deselect and reselect the checkbox to the left of the effect name in the video effects window to bypass the Color Curves tool.
 Furthermore, the proper exposure and contrast settings in color footage will also look good in black and white.
 To double check your Color Curves settings, use the Black and White effect to confirm the changes you’ve made yield good results for the detail and contrast of your video.